x

 ux researcher

-What are the most common UX researcher skills?
+What are the most common UX researcher skill sets?

 Some of the common skills UX researchers are required to have are: